-Tall Ships America is a non-profit educational organization focused on youth education, leadership development and the preservation of the maritime heritage of North America.
-Founded in 1973, Tall Ships America is commended by Congress as the national sail training organization representing the United States.
-We support and promote the ships, people, and programs of sail training through scholarships for youth, professional services and advocacy, the Annual Conference on Sail Training and Tall Ships, the annual TALL SHIPS CHALLENGE® series of races and events, and the biannual publication of Sail Tall Ships!, the world’s definitive directory of sail training.
+Founded in 1973, Tall Ships America is a non-profit organization commended by Congress as The National Sail Training Organization representing the United States.
+We support and promote the ships, people, and programs of sail training and the tall ships through relationships with government and regulatory agencies, advocacy, professional development and training, the Annual Conference on Sail Training and Tall Ships, the TALL SHIPS CHALLENGE® Series of races and events, scholarships and grants, and the biannual publication of Sail Tall Ships!, the world’s definitive directory of sail training.

 Sail training began as a practical and effective way of training young men for careers in the navy or merchant marine.
 In the years since World War II it has drawn inspiration from the Outward Bound movement and a growing interest in the environment and maritime history.
 Different from learning to sail, sail training offers unique paths to adventure, personal growth, and education through the experience of sailing a tall ship.
 Each year more ships and programs are launched as schools, municipalities, museums, foundations, corporations, and individuals discover the almost limitless ways in which the sea and sailing ships can enrich the human experience.

 Tall Ships America serves as a forum for information exchange, professional development, and sail training program standards.
 Tall Ships America’s Council of Educational Ship Owners worked successfully for the passage of the Sailing School Vessels Act of 1982 and the Sailing School Vessels Council was founded in the following year.
 Tall Ships America continues to work with the US Coast Guard and other agencies to create and maintain a friendly regulatory climate for the development of sail training.